ppy/osu-wiki/wiki/osu!_wiki/Contribution_guide/en.md

 - **Structure and formatting**: preview your article with a tool such as [jbt's Markdown Editor](https://jbt.github.io/markdown-editor/) to make sure it looks exactly how you wanted it to be.<!-- TODO(TicClick): we really need an article on markup features specific to the osu! wiki-->
 - **All images and other non-text files** must be [under 1 megabyte](/wiki/Article_styling_criteria/Formatting#file-size). **Screenshots** need to use the default osu! skin and [specific settings](/wiki/Article_styling_criteria/Formatting#screenshots-of-gameplay), including the maximum dimensions of 1280×720.

 For more specific writing and formatting standards, refer to the [article styling criteria](/wiki/Article_styling_criteria).
-It's not recommended to read it all at once—a reviewer will likely point out if something needs to be corrected either way.
+It's not recommended to read it all at once — a reviewer will likely point out if something needs to be corrected either way.

 ## Pull request